 Integers in the Ruby language are of unbounded length (the actual limit is dependent on the machine's memory).
 When an integer exceeds the word size for the machine there is no rollover and no errors occur.
 Instead Ruby converts the integer from one type to another.
 When possible, integers in Ruby are stored in a Fixnum object.
 Fixnum is a class which has limited integer range, yet is able to store the number efficiently in one machine word.
 Typically on a 32-bit machine the range is usually -230 to 230-1.
-These ranges are implementation defined
+These ranges are implementation defined.

 Once calculations exceed this range, integers are stored in a Bignum object.
 Bignum class allows any length (memory providing) integer.
 This all takes place without the user's explicit instruction.
+The result of any Bignum calculation may be returned as an integer if the value can be represented as an integer.